Zygmunt Pieda

-Zygmunt Pieda (born 23 April 1933 in Szopienice, Poland) is a Polish former footballer.
+Zygmunt Pieda (born 23 April 1933) is a Polish former footballer.

 Playing career

 Poland

 Pieda played for Ruch Chorzów and Legia Warsaw in a twelve-year career in the Polish Ekstraklasa, captaining Legia to a cup and league double in 1955.

 Australia

 In 1966 he was lured along with countrymen Paweł Sobek, Henryk Lukoszek and Władysław Musiał to Australia to play for struggling Perth team Cracovia.
 After one season the team won the State League.